WiseBot-Discord/WiseBot-Website/developer.md

 ## I'm an aspiring developer, learning many things.

-- 😎 I'm the developer of [WiseBot](https://dsc.gg/wisebot), an amazing Discord bot!
+- 😎 I'm the developer of this amazing Discord bot, WiseBot!
 - 🔎 I’m exploring new things!
 - 👀 Fun fact: I love to help people!